 Time On the Market

-Reason #2 to avoid the MLS when selling your house is the time on the market.
+Reason #2 to not list on the MLS when selling your house is the time on the market.
 The MLS or multiple listing service, keeps track of how many days it’s been since you first listed it on the market.
 If your house ends up being on the market for more than 60 days, this is not a good sign to buyers.
 It may indicate that your property is not as desirable as other houses or that there might be something wrong with it.
 There may not be anything wrong with your property but this might stick in the back of the mind of potential buyers.
 Maybe you haven’t had a full price offer and are holding out.
 Whatever the reason, the time on market counter may work against you.

 Highly Qualified Buyers

-Reason #3 to avoid the MLS when selling your property is highly qualified buyers.
+Reason #3 to not use the MLS when selling your property is highly qualified buyers.
 Sure, the MLS may bring you buyers but many of them will have to depend on financing from a bank and some of them may not have even been pre-qualified yet.
 Your house for sale can be considered a pocket listing that will reach the desks of many highly qualified buyers, most of which can purchase 100% in cash.

-Reason #4 to avoid the MLS when selling your house in Detroit is commission fees.
+Reason #4 to stay away from the MLS when selling your house in Detroit is commission fees.
 When you list your house on the market, there are commission fees that are expected from the selling agent and the buying agent.
 This is usually 3% of the final sale price, which can add up to a large amount of money!
 If you are using an agent without using the MLS, you might be able to set a flat fee for less than traditional commission fees.

 Invasion of Privacy